derektypist/build-a-password-generator/README.md

 # Build A Password Generator

-Learn Regular Expressions by Building a Password Generator
+Learn Regular Expressions by Building a Password Generator.

 ## Technologies